reg0bs/TA-densityscout/README.md

 # TA-densityscout
-Technical Addon for Splunk to ingest Christian Wojner's DensityScout Output
+Technical Addon for Splunk to ingest Christian Wojner's (@Didelphodon) DensityScout Output

 This script executes DensityScout and returns the results to be picked up by Splunk